-Please specify: pecify:
+Please specify:

 Argentina

 Australia

 Belgium

 Brazil

 Bulgaria

 Canada Specific services may vary from one province or territory to another.
-However, in general, as a requesting State, Canadian CAs would themselves provide services under no 1, 3, 4 and would act as a "conduit" between the applicant and the requested CA concerning all other aspects of the case.
-For example, the provincial and territorial CAs generally would not assist an applicant in obtaining private legal counsel in the other State.
-They would however collaborate with a requested CA providing assistance in obtaining private legal counsel and transfer all relevant information to the applicant.
+However, in general, as a requesting State, Canadian CAs would themselves provide services under no 1, 3, 4 and would act as a "conduit" between the applicant and the requested CA concerning all other

+aspects of the case.
+For example, the provincial and

+territorial CAs generally would not assist an applicant in

+obtaining private legal counsel in the other State.
+They would however collaborate with a requested CA providing

+assistance in obtaining private legal counsel and transfer

+all relevant information to the applicant.

 Chile

 China (Hong Kong SAR)

 China (Macao SAR) The Macao SAR Government will provide appropriate assistance or arrangement on a case-by-case basis when necessary.

-Colombia
+Colombia neocosciy.

 Costa Rica

 Cyprus

 Czech Republic

 Denmark

+Dominican

-Dominican Republic
+Republic

-1 Ecuador
+Ecuador

-1 El Salvador
+El Salvador

 Estonia

--

 Finland

 France

 Georgia

 Germany

 Honduras

 Iceland

 Israel

-Italy .
+Italy

 Jamaica

 Japan

 Latvia

 Lithuania

+Mexico

 Montenegro This matter is within the jurisdiction of the court

+Netherlands

 New Zealand

+Norway

 Panama

 Peru

 Poland

-Portugal
+Portugal The Cingapare Control Authority will are ide the anglisset

 Singapore The Singapore Central Authority will provide the applicant with a list of lawyers.

-Slovakia The state of the s
+Slovakia

 South Africa

 Spain

 Switzerland

 Türkiye

 Ukraine

+United Kingdom (England and

+(England and Wales)

 United Kingdom

-(England and

-Wales)

-United Kingdom

 (Northern Ireland)

-United Kingdom
+United Kingdom (Scotland)

-(Scotland)

-United States of The USCA provides general information to applicants

-America filling out an application.
-The USCA is prohibited by federal

-, anono regulation from acting as agents or attorneys in legal

-proceedings arising under the 1980 Convention, but the

-USCA does provide general information about legal

-representation.
-Overseas embassies and consulates

-maintain regional lists of various attorneys who have

-indicated they are willing to assist U.S. citizen clients.

-Uruguay to desire the district of the
+United States of America The USCA provides general information to applicants filling out an application.
+The USCA is prohibited by federal regulation from acting as agents or attorneys in legal proceedings arising under the 1980 Convention, but the USCA does provide general information about legal representation.
+Overseas embassies and consulates maintain regional lists of various attorneys who have indicated they are willing to assist U.S. citizen clients.

+Uruguay

 Venezuela

-, 511024014